mshalimay/Image-Classification-With-Docker-And-Pytorch/part1/Readme.md

 ## Short Description

-An image classifier using Tensorflow and Docker for deployment.
+An image classifier using Tensorflow and Docker for deployment and file-sharing for communcatio.

 This was a mini-project for MPCS Distributed Systems course; classifier code provided by Professor Kyle Chard.